AmiraAli23/Machine-Learning/README.md

 <img width="637" alt="Screen Shot 2022-05-10 at 7 18 52 PM" src="https://user-images.githubusercontent.com/99091066/167740080-34aa14a6-c802-4f4c-bf1b-ee9f31defe68.png">

   > F1 scores are the means between precision and recall, and determine the model's accuracy.
-The average f1 score for this model is 0.74.
+The average F1 score for this model is 0.74.
 This is a decent score, however it could be higher.

 ### Oversampling

-We resample the data with `RandomOversampler` from `imblearn.over_sampling` and perform similar steps above.
+We resampled the data with `RandomOversampler` from `imblearn.over_sampling` and performed similar steps as above.

 ```python
 y_pred1 = logreg.predict(x_scaledtest)